Caisteal Grugaig broch

 A rich historical record of the broch already exists.
 The antiquarian, Sir Henry Dryden, produced several detailed drawings in the 1870s; and the archaeologist Angus Graham produced a written description and complete photographic record in 1949.

 To enhance these records, we commissioned a measured survey of the broch in 2010 using modern techniques.
 Experts used laser scanning technology to create detailed plans and 3D elevations.

 This image compares the ground plan of the broch as drawn by Sir Henry Dryden in 1873 on the left, with the ‘point cloud’ created by laser scanning in 2010 on the right:

-The below video shows the laser survey (note: the video has no sound):
+The below video shows the laser survey:

 These new survey techniques help us protect Caisteal Grugaig and other significant archaeological sites in Scotland's national forests.